 5 minute read

-Achieve bold classic sets without damaging your clients’ natural lashes.
-The secret is to get more drama, with less weight!
+Achieve bold classic sets without damaging your client’s natural lashes.
+This is the secret to more drama is with less weight!
+Now let's find out what the main differences are between Classic and Flat lashes.

 Classic lashes (also known as ‘mink’ or ‘silk’ lashes) are the most commonly used type of lash extensions.
 When you start learning lashing, you will learn how to use these lashes first.
 They are normally applied using the 1:1 technique (one extension on one natural lash).
 The most popular diameter for these lashes is 0.15mm, though 0.10mm/0.12mm can also be used for fine, weak natural lashes, and 0.18mm/0.20mm for strong, tall telogen lashes.